Parenthetical vs Narrative Citations in APA: Side-by-Side Guide

 When to use which format

-- Use parenthetical form when the claim matters more than the author.
+- Choose parenthetical form when the claim matters more than the author.

-- Use narrative form when you are discussing the author’s perspective.
+- Choose narrative form when you want to emphasize the author or organization.

-- Generate both outputs instantly with the free APA citation generator.
+If you want both versions generated automatically, use the free APA citation generator.

 FAQ